-7. Linking ground-truth information to the studies, which can be one or multiple labels, segmentations, or a third-party study with a higher degree of evidence (e.g., biopsy or laboratory results).
+7. Linking the images to ground-truth information, which can be one or multiple labels, segmentations, or electronic phenotype (e.g., biopsy or laboratory results).

 8. Registration of the dataset as an independent intellectual property.

 3.2.6.
 Recommendations for data collection